oniani/Algorithms/README.md

 # Purity

 This repository has the implementations of various algorithms and data structures for the everyday use.
 Everything is implemented in [Haskell](https://www.haskell.org/).
 Obviously, most, if not all, algorithms and data structures use recursion in some way.
-The primary goal of the repository is to have a collection of high-performance and, preferably, minimal implementations algorithms and data structures.
+The primary goal of the repository is to have a collection of high-performance and, preferably, minimal implementations of algorithms and data structures.

 ### Why Haskell?
 Haskell allows us to embrace the beautiful ideas of function reusability and complexity management.
 In other words, functions